souravsk/hashnode-Blogs/cljlahxmk00040al62gkp89gu.md

 So, I gonna talk about 4 different Domains where I think WebAssembly is going to flourish.
 I'm going to lean a little bit toward one because I'm particularly passionate about that one but I will cover all four and look like this

-First browser of course the place it was born for and it really does have a lot to offer there, then the Internet of things, then Plugins and extensions, and then finally Cloud there I will spend more time explaining because I love it.
+First browser of course the place it was born for and it does have a lot to offer there, then the Internet of things, then Plugins and extensions, and then finally Cloud there I will spend more time explaining because I love it.
 Let's go

 <iframe src="https://giphy.com/embed/JyQNXZ6IovFFhO4biU" width="480" height="270" class="giphy-embed"></iframe>